josdejong/tabular-json/src/content/pages/index.md

 }
 </code></pre>

-And here a table at root level:
+And here a table at root level (the rows are streamable):

 <pre><code>id, name,  address.city, address.street
 2,  joe,   New York,     "1st Ave"